csci-1301/csci-1301.github.io/lectures/050_reading_and_displaying/readme.md

       This program first declares a `string` variable named `firstName`.
 On the second line, it uses `Console.WriteLine` to display a message (instructions for the user).
 On the third line, it calls the `Console.ReadLine()` method, and assigns its return value (result) to the `firstName` variable.
 This means the program waits for the user to type some text and press "Enter", and then stores that text in `firstName`.
 Finally, the program uses string interpolation in `Console.WriteLine` to display a message including the contents of the `firstName` variable.
     - `Console.ReadLine` is the "inverse" of `Console.WriteLine`, and the way you use it is also the "inverse"
-    - While `Console.WriteLine` takes an argument, which is the text you want to display on the screen, `Console.ReadLine()` takes no arguments because it doesn't need any input from your program -- it will always do the same thing
+    - While `Console.WriteLine` takes an argument, which is the text you want to display on the screen, `Console.ReadLine()` takes no arguments because it does not need any input from your program -- it will always do the same thing
-    - `Console.WriteLine` has no "return value" - it doesn't give any output back to your program, and the only effect of calling it is that text is displayed on the screen
+    - `Console.WriteLine` has no "return value" - it does not give any output back to your program, and the only effect of calling it is that text is displayed on the screen
     - `Console.ReadLine()` does have a return value, specifically a `string`.
 This means you can use the result of this method to assign a `string` variable, just like you can use the result of an arithmetic expression to assign a numeric variable.
     - The `string` that `Console.ReadLine()` returns is **one line of text** typed in the console.
 When you call it, the computer will wait for the user to type some text and then press "Enter", and everything the user typed before pressing "Enter" gets returned from `Console.ReadLine()`